Print

 • At this point, the garlic-herb compound butter is ready to use.
 You can use it right away while it’s still soft, or store it in an airtight container in the refrigerator for up to 4 days.

-1. Place the prepared butter mixture near one side of a sheet of plastic wrap, parchment paper, or wax paper.
-Using a spatula, shape it into an even log, keeping the diameter as consistent as possible along its length.
+1. Spoon the butter near one edge of a sheet of plastic wrap, parchment paper, or wax paper.

-2. Roll the wrap tightly around the butter, then twist the ends to seal it.
+3. Roll it up tightly in the wrap, smoothing and shaping it as you go, then twist the ends closed.
 For extra support, you can wrap the log in aluminum foil.

 Forming garlic herb compound butter into a log